Plugable USB-C 5-in-1 Hub Designed for Apple MagSafe

 For MacBook

-This MacBook Pro hub is designed for the 14” and 16” MacBook Pro and M2 MacBook Air to add extra ports without sacrificing your MagSafe connection.
+This MacBook Pro hub is designed for the 14” and 16” MacBook Pro and the M2 MacBook Air to add extra ports without sacrificing your MagSafe connection.

 5-in-1